Amsterdam is 750 years old, a journey through time

 Photo by Adrien Olichon

-These houseboats now not only form a unique and charming addition to the Amsterdam canals, but have also acquired cultural and artistic significance.
+These houseboats now not only form a unique and charming addition to the Amsterdam canals, but have also acquired a cultural and artistic significance.
 Many of these houseboats have been converted into stylish and modern living spaces, and some even serve as art galleries or stylish bed and breakfast accommodations.
-In this way, these floating homes not only retain their functional aspect, but also serve as a characterful and creative expression of the inventive residents of Amsterdam.
+In this way, these floating homes not only retain their functional aspect, but also serve as a characterful and creative expression of the inventive inhabitants of Amsterdam.

 Image by Edward Lich from Pixabay